viniciusm2001/dl-from-yt/readme.md

 First the video will be downloaded, and then the audio.

-If the audio and video are from the same containers (example, the video is webm and the audio is webm, or, the video is mp4 and the audio is m4a) they will be merged together, but, if the containers are different they will be still be merged, but, as a .mkv instead.
+If the audio and video are from the same containers (example, the video is webm and the audio is webm, or, the video is mp4 and the audio is m4a) they will be merged together, but, if the containers are different they will still be merged, but, as a .mkv instead.

 Not all the videos will be available to be merged as mp4 by default, but you can convert the .webm files to .mp4 too, see [Convert to mp4](#convert-to-mp4) for more info on that.